If you’re contemplating a one-day layover in Istanbul, or thinking about how to see (at least some of) Istanbul in one day, three things:

 Some tourist sites are closed on certain days of the week or on religious holidays, so take a look at what day you’ll be there and know beforehand what sites might be closed.
 Here’s a brief overview:

-Mondays: The Hagia Sophia, Istanbul Archeological Museum, and Turkish & Islamic Arts Museum are all closed.
+- Mondays: The Hagia Sophia, Istanbul Archeological Museum, the Turkish & Islamic Arts Museum, and Dolmabahçe Palace are all closed.
 A few other smaller museums around Istanbul are also closed, so make sure to check their visiting hours.

-Wednesdays: Rumeli Fortress, Chora Church closed.
-(I was there on a Wednesday.
+- Wednesdays: Rumeli Fortress is closed.
+Chora Church is closed on Wednesdays in their winter season, but open 7 days a week during summer (details on their website).
+(Also, I was there on a Wednesday.
 Everything I wanted to see was open.
-Hooray!).
+Hooray!)

-Thursdays: Everything’s open except the Domabahçe Palace.
+- Thursdays: Most museums and attractions are open!
 (Turns out, Thursdays are also good).

 Religious holidays: Some sites are closed or hours are adjusted for religious holidays and festivals.
 Keep this in mind and check to see if your visit coincides with any of these celebrations.